40+ Best Resources for Student Job Search [2020 Edition]

 - Lindsey Pollak – A millennial workplace expert, Lindsey is an author, corporate consultant, keynote speaker, and career expert.
 She also writes about Gen Z and shares professional tips on how they can succeed in today’s work environment.

-- College Info Geek’s Career Skills – Created by Thomas Frank, this blog is a true wealth of knowledge on everything related to study hacks and tactics, loans and finance management as a student, and promoting yourself to impress all recruiters and get every job you want.
+- College Info Geek’s Career Skills – Created by Thomas Frank, this blog is a true wealth of knowledge on everything related to study hacks and tactics, loans and finance management as a student, and promoting yourself to impress all recruiters and get a job you want.

 - Dorm Room Biz – This one started in 2005 by Chris Pund, who wanted to share business-related posts for students willing to start own business while in college.
 Here you’ll find tips and professional advice on career, leadership, marketing, business ideas, and more.